 See all the Belgium measures for business here.

 A foreign company is not required to have a legal entity in Belgium in order to process a Belgian payroll, but those who choose to set up an entity in Belgium can establish one of four common company types:

-Companies are not required to set up an in-country bank account in place to make payments to employees and tax authorities.
+Companies are not required to set up an in-country bank account in place to make global payroll payments to employees and tax authorities.

 Taxation in Belgium is one of the highest in Europe.
 Belgian tax rates amount to an effective rate of more than 50% for the highest earners (including social security), compared to an average 45% in Europe.
 Belgian income tax and company tax are collected at state level, but the municipal authorities also collect property tax and municipal tax.
 However, there is a special tax status for some expats whereby resident foreigners are treated as non-residents for tax purposes and enjoy generous tax allowances.
 Double taxation treaties exist to help relieve a Belgian tax resident from having to pay additional income tax to another country.
 The Belgian government also offers a range of tax deductions which can help reduce your Belgian tax burden.

 The tax year runs from 1st January to 31st December.

 Up to €13,540 25%

 - The length of paid holiday will depend on the number of months during which an employee was paid in Belgium in the previous year.
 The legal minimum amount of holiday entitlement in Belgium for people working full-time is 20 days.

 - Sick leave: Workers are entitled to take up to 30 days of sick leave.